 "Employers are overconfident about communication regarding benefits," Park said.
 "Most employers only communicate once per year, during open enrollment, [but] communication should be ongoing about enrolling in and using benefits."

 "Understand the forms and what you're reporting.
-One of the biggest struggles we've had as a company with employers we've worked with is that they didn't understand the tax forms themselves, and then couldn't answer inquiries from their employees.
-The better the employer can understand their compliance and forms, the more likely they are to avoid penalties and [to] better field questions." – Arthur Tacchino, chief innovation officer, SyncStream
+One of the biggest struggles we've had as a company with employers we've worked with is that they didn't understand the tax forms themselves and then couldn't answer inquiries from their employees.
+The better the employer can understand compliance and [the] forms, the more likely they are to avoid penalties and [to] better field questions." – Arthur Tacchino, chief innovation officer, SyncStream

 For more advice on creating a great benefits package for your employees, visit this Business News Daily guide.

-Additional reporting by Nicole Taylor.
+Adam C. Uzialko also contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.